 Much wealth?
 Much health?
 Have we been entrusted with leadership?
 With power?
 Father, then we must use them.
-Then we must use them.
-Not to build our own kingdom and honor and glory as if we are the master.
+Not to build our own kingdom and honor and glory, as if we are the master.

 But we must use them to serve others.
 Because those things belong to Jesus.
-And he's entrusted them to us for that purpose.
+And he has entrusted them to us for that purpose.